0atman/noboilerplate/scripts/40-compiler-driven-development.md

 notes:

-However you model your application logic with the Rust type system: structs, enums, the typestate pattern, or dozens more advanced methods, you can enrich the conversation between you and the compiler to improve your development experience using CDD.
+However you model your application logic with the Rust type system: structs, enums, the typestate pattern, or dozens more advanced methods, you can enrich the conversation between you and the compiler using Compiler-Driven Development.

-Just as in TDD, we can have enormous confidence that we've done the right thing with CDD, by getting the compiler to pull its weight and do some work for us, turning it from a pedantic fusspot, to a superpowered pair programmer.
+Just as in TDD, we can have enormous confidence that we've done the right thing with CDD, by getting the compiler to pull its weight and do some work for us.

-The goal when modelling in Rust, and languages like it, is to move run-time behaviour, to compile-time guarantes.
+The goal when modelling in Rust, and languages like it, is to move run-time behaviour, to compile-time guarantees.

 ---